-A. Designation and Classification.
-All flood hazard areas shall be as identified on the Flood Insurance Rate Maps prepared by the Federal Emergency Management Agency (FEMA), dated December 16, 2015, as now or hereafter be amended.
-These maps are hereby adopted by reference and declared to be part of this chapter B. Development Limitations.
+- A. Designation and Classification.
+All flood hazard areas shall be as identified on the Flood Insurance Rate Maps prepared by the Federal Emergency Management Agency (FEMA), dated December 16, 2015, as now or hereafter amended.
+These maps are hereby adopted by reference and declared to be part of this chapter. - B. Development Standards.
 All development within designated frequently flooded areas shall comply with the Chapter 17.24 LMC, Flood Damage Prevention, as now or hereafter amended.